Calamagrostis: planting, growing and caring for

 Calamagrostis acutiflora Waldenbuch - Feather Reed Grass

-This fairly compact variety is suitable for small gardens.
-It forms clumps of fine, supple green leaves that turn yellow later in the year.
-From June it also bears light panicles in light brown or bronze.
+A fairly compact variety suited to small gardens.
+It forms clumps of fine, flexible green leaves that turn yellow later in the year.
+From June it also produces light panicles, pale brown or bronze.

 • Flowering time July to October